varocketry/guitar-mastery-hub/public/lessons/lesson_006_e_major_e_shape.md

 **This is shape thinking:**
 - Not two different "chords"
 - One SHAPE with one finger modification
-- Minor â†” Major conversion is simple!
+- Minor ↔ Major conversion is simple!

 ---